 • Find a Target where You want the Ball to Land – Find an absolute specific place where you want your shot to land.
 Imagine a towel or another flat object laying on the ground in the place where you want the ball to land.

 • Rehearse the Shot Looking at Your Intended Target/Landing Place – Doing so provides your eyes and brain an opportunity to feel comfortable hitting the shot.
-If you feel uncomfortable rehearsing the shot, make what changes necessary.
+If you feel uncomfortable rehearsing, make what changes necessary.

-What is Your Go To Shot?
-Don’t be surprised if all 5 of these simple steps allow you to hit a better “Go To Shot” when you need to, when under the most pressure during your round.
-Slowing down, remembering what steps provide you the best opportunity to succeed, and following those steps in a relaxed way will reduce the chances of you compounding a mistake, by making another.
+Don’t be surprised if all 5 of these simple steps allow you to hit a better shot when you need to.
+Most importantly when you’re under the most pressure during your round.
+Slow down.
+Remember what steps provide you the best opportunity to succeed.
+In turn, you following those steps in a relaxed way reduces the chances of compounding a mistake, by making another.

 Want to Learn How to Hit Your “Go To Shot”?

-You can learn your “Go To Shot” at the Practice Facility or On the Golf Course when you reserve your Coaching Session with John Hughes.
-Contact John at 407-852-8547 or email John at John@JohnHughesGolf.com to schedule your Go To Shot Coaching Session today!
+You can learn this shot at the Practice Facility or On the Golf Course when you reserve your Coaching Session with John Hughes.
+Contact John at 407-852-8547 or email John at John@JohnHughesGolf.com to schedule your Coaching Session today!